PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: PB-SAC: A Practical Algorithm for PAC-Bayesian Reinforcement Learning

-Even with the above decomposition, we cannot straightforwardly compute the gradient $\nabla_{(\upsilon, \sigma)}\mathbb{E}_{\theta \sim \rho}\left[\hat{\mathcal{L}}_{\mathfrak{D}}(\theta)\right]$ because sampling cannot occur inside the gradient operation.
+because sampling cannot occur inside the gradient operation.
 To address this challenge, we employ a two-stage approach.
 First, we collect fresh rollouts during the PAC-Bayes update cycle using the mean policy, then sample policies from $\rho$ and evaluate their discounted returns on these rollouts using importance sampling.
-This ensures our bound computation accounts for distributional shift between the data-generating policy and the current posterior distribution.
-With estimated returns for each sampled policy, we apply the log-likelihood trick (REINFORCE) \citep{Williams1992} at the policy level rather than the traditional action level.
+Importantly, these rollouts are evaluated as \emph{intact trajectories}---not as randomly shuffled transitions from the replay buffer---so that the intra-trajectory dependence structure required by Theorem~\ref{Th:PBRL} is preserved (see Section~\ref{sec:problem_setup}).
+This ensures that bound computation accounts for distributional shift between the data-generating policy and the current posterior distribution.
+With estimated returns for each sampled policy, we apply the log-likelihood trick (REINFORCE, \citet{Williams1992}) at the policy level rather than the traditional action level.
 We prove this extension in Appendix~\ref{App:REINFORCE}.
-This technique allows us to exchange gradient and expectation operations: $\mathbb{E}_{\theta \sim \rho}\left[\nabla_{(\upsilon, \sigma)} \log \mathbb{P}_{\upsilon, \sigma}(\theta) \hat{\mathcal{L}}_{\mathfrak{D}}(\theta)\right]$, yielding a tractable sampling-based gradient estimator.
+This technique allows us to exchange gradient and expectation operations: yielding a tractable sampling-based gradient estimator.